-Delhi violence: Why are India’s human rights defenders missing?
+Delhi violence: How India’s human rights defenders have been silenced

 The Delhi riots that broke out earlier this year are different – for no such coalition has so far coalesced or has been allowed to form around the cause.
 Recently, a few chargesheets were filed against members of both the Hindu and Muslim communities.
 But no offences have been registered against politicians who gave the inflammatory speeches that instigated the riots.

-There is also judicial or public pressure to act against them.
+There is also no judicial or public pressure to act against them.
 There has been no monitoring of police investigations by the judiciary, no journalistic interventions in the form of investigative reports.

 Rights activists, who in the past were the prime catalysts for action, have been silenced.
 Worse, some have been put in the dock by a blatantly-biased state.
 Harsh Mander, who has dedicated his entire life for public good and has been an unbending champion of social harmony, has been accused by the Delhi police of delivering a hate speech in a chargesheet filed in a Delhi Court last fortnight.
 Though Mander has not yet been named as an accused, the fact that he – and not certain members of the ruling party – are being named as “speakers of hate speeches” shows that the naked assault on truth and justice is now complete.